 There are several key deliverables of this sub-capability.

-As I have discussed in the series of my articles about Data lineage, the concept of data chain is not clearly defined and its meaning is not aligned within the data management community.
-There are at least six concepts that intersect each other: data chain, data value chain, data flow, data lineage, integration architecture, information value chain.
-Each company should specify its understanding of what the data chain is, the key components that it is composed of, the level(s) of the data model used to document it, and the way it is documented.
+As I have discussed in the series of my articles about Data lineage, the concept of data chain is not clearly defined, and its meaning is not aligned within the data management community.
+At least six ideas intersect the data chain, data value chain, data flow, data lineage, integration architecture, and information value chain.
+Each company should specify its understanding of what the data chain is, its components, the level(s) of the data model used to document it, and the way it is documented.
 Therefore, the first deliverable will be a metamodel of the data chain, which should be applicable and feasible for the company.

-As soon as the metamodel is specified, the data chain documentation will be made.
-It is advisable to create a catalog of data chains as a first step.
-The concept of critical data elements will assist in the prioritization of the documentation of data chains.
-After the scope of the initiative is limited to a reasonable level, the documentation of the data chain(s) will take place.
-The documentation of data lineage can be done either manually, or be automated, or you can choose a combination of both.
+The data chain documentation will be made as soon as the metamodel is specified.
+Creating a catalog of data chains as a first step is advisable.
+The concept of critical data elements will assist in prioritizing the documentation of data chains.
+After the initiative’s scope is limited to a reasonable level, the documentation of the data chain(s) will take place.
+Data lineage documentation can be done manually or automated, or you can choose a combination of both.
 The deliverables of all other sub-capabilities are required to connect them in the description of the data chain.

 ‘Process’ signifies a data management-related business process at different levels of abstraction.

 The documentation of the data chain is a process that will involve the efforts of different professionals from multiple disciplines.
-The process of documentation consists of several tasks such as the design, analysis, optimization, and documentation of the data chain.
+The method of documentation consists of several tasks, such as the design, analysis, optimization, and documentation of the data chain.
 The important component of the process is the coordination of the activities of the multi-disciplinary teams.

-A set of roles required to perform this capability depends on the definition and components chosen to document the data chain.
-Furthermore, the majority of artifacts produced by other sub-capabilities will be required for the assembling of the data chain.
-Therefore, all data management roles involved in the delivery of these artifacts will be also involved in the data chain-related activities.
+The roles required to perform this capability depend on the definition and components chosen to document the data chain.
+Furthermore, most artifacts produced by other sub-capabilities will be needed to assemble the data chain.
+Therefore, all data management roles involved in delivering these artifacts will also be involved in the data chain-related activities.

-The following data management professionals might be involved in the documentation of the data chain: data- and application architects, data modelers, data analysts.
-Subject matter experts (SMEs) from businesses will be also involved.
-IT professionals will be represented by database- and solution architects, designers, and engineers.
+The following data management professionals might be involved in the documentation of the data chain: data- and application architects, data modelers, and data analysts.
+Subject matter experts (SMEs) from businesses will also be involved.
+Database- and solution architects, designers, and engineers will represent IT professionals.
 In the case of the automated solution, the skills of IT consultants and developers for the automated data chain solution will be required.

-All tools involved in the documentation of the artifacts of all other data management sub-capabilities are also relevant for the data chain capability.
+All tools involved in documenting the artifacts of all other data management sub-capabilities are also relevant for the data chain capability.